 After planning an investigation, the next step is to think about what equipment to use, and how to conduct the experiment safely.

-If electric current is going to be used, the potential hazards need to be identified to ensure that it’s used safely.
-This might affect the power supply used and even the connecting leads.
-The hazards also need to influence the general running of the experiment and how and where the equipment is used.
+If certain chemicals are going to be used, the potential hazards need to be identified to ensure that they’re used safely.
+This might affect the concentrations of solutions or the quantities used and even whether those substances are used at all.
+The hazards also need to influence the general running of the experiment and how the equipment is used.

 The next step is to think about the most appropriate equipment to use.
-For example, the length of a pendulum could be measured using a 50 cm rule, a metre rule or a 20 m tape measure.
-In different circumstances one of these might be more accurate than others, which would affect the choice.
+For example, the volume of a liquid could be measured using a beaker, a measuring cylinder or a burette.
+In different circumstances one of these might be safer or more accurate than others, which would affect the choice.